 Why is the GFP important to you?

-It’s proactive and it’s wholistic.
+It’s proactive and it’s holistic.
 We can’t achieve conservation in a bubble and I think it’s important that the GFP proposal takes into account the inevitable increase in humans recreating in the Gallatin and Madison Ranges as our communities grow.
 Figuring out how to keep wild places wild, giving wildlife space away from humans in the face of population growth, and also considering where it’s appropriate for human activity to increase are all part of the GFP conservation vision.

 What is your favorite part of the our local landscape?